-- 1. Observe different issues involved in design and implementation of a database system (K2) - 2.
-Employ entity relationship, convert entity relationship diagrams into RDBMS and formulate SQL queries on the respect data.
-(K3) - 3.
-Develop to Create, manipulate tables and query database commands using SQL.
-(K3) - 4.
-Summarize the use of structured query language and its syntax, transactions, database recovery and techniques for query optimization.
-(K2) - Practice to acquire knowledge of database systems and use design databases for different applications.
-(K3) - 1.
-Create a table STUDENT with appropriate data types and perform the following queries.
+- 1. Understand the different issues involved in the design and implementation of a database system - 2.
+Design entity relationship and convert entity relationship diagrams into RDBMS and formulate SQL queries on the respect data. - 3.
+Create and maintain tables using SQL - 4.
+Populate and query a database using SQL DML/DDL commands. - 5.
+Understand the use of structured query language and its syntax, transactions, database recovery and techniques for query optimization. - 6.
+Acquire a good understanding of database systems concepts and to be in a position to use and design databases for different applications.

+1. Create a table STUDENT with appropriate data types and perform the following queries.